souptiksarkar893/deps-doctor/CONTRIBUTING.md

-# Contributing to dep-doctor
+# Contributing to deps-doctor

-First off, thank you for considering contributing to dep-doctor!
-It's people like you that make dep-doctor such a great tool.
+First off, thank you for considering contributing to deps-doctor!
+It's people like you that make deps-doctor such a great tool.

 ## Code of Conduct